JackWFinlay/EscapeRoute/README.md

 ## Version 0.0.2 Note
 Please be aware of the following changes for version 0.0.2:
  - Normalization of the type name `*Behavior`, note the American English spelling.
- - Interfaces and Enums are abstracted to the `'`EscapeRoute.Abstractions`'` project.
+ - Interfaces and Enums are abstracted to the `EscapeRoute.Abstractions` project.
  These will exist in a separate NuGet package of the same name.
  - NewLine character handling has changed.
 Please see [Supported Behaviors](#supported-behaviors).
  This is to cater for the use of a `TextReader`, instead of splitting the file on just `\n` characters,